 We pray for our kids, work with them, train and correct them, and pray for them some more.
 We do the best we can, consistently train Charlotte Mason habits, and trust God with the rest.

-Even though your family will never be perfect, I guarantee if you consistently train and practice the three Charlotte Mason habits of Attention, Obedience, and Truthfulness, your homeschooling and life in general will be calmer and easier.
+Even though your family will never be perfect, I guarantee if you consistently train your children and practice the three Charlotte Mason habits of Attention, Obedience, and Truthfulness, your homeschooling and life, in general, will be calmer and easier.